NevinSarina/nevinsarina.github.io/docs/index.md

 The current 2050 projections in summary -->

-At (2-4+°C/3.6-7.2+°F) of global average warming
+**At (2-4+°C/3.6-7.2+°F)** of global average warming

->the world is very likely to experience significant insecurity and destabilization at the local, national, regional, and international levels.
+>The world is very likely to experience significant insecurity and destabilization at the local, national, regional, and international levels.

->All regions will be exposed to potentially catastrophic levels of climate security threats, the consequences of which could lead to a breakdown of security and civilian infrastructure, economic and resource stability, and political institutions at a large scale.
+**All regions will be exposed to potentially catastrophic levels of climate security threats, the consequences of which could lead to a breakdown of security and civilian infrastructure, economic and resource stability, and political institutions at a large scale.**